-Reconstructed 1918 influenza virus has yielded key insights, scientists saySeptember 11th, 2012 in Diseases, Conditions, Syndromes /
+Reconstructed 1918 influenza virus has yielded key insights, scientists saySeptember 11, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 The genetic sequencing and reconstruction of the 1918 influenza virus that killed 50 million people worldwide have advanced scientists' understanding of influenza biology and yielded important information on how to prevent and control future pandemics, according to a new commentary by scientists at the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health, and several other institutions.